oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 * Change controller: IETF
 * Specification document: [[ (#jwt-vc-issuer-metadata) of this of this specification ]]
 * Related information: (none)

+# Examples

+Important: The following examples are not normative and provided for illustration purposes only.
+In particular, neither the structure of the claims nor the selection of selectively disclosable claims are normative.

+Line breaks have been added for readability.

+## Example 1: Person Identification Data (PID) Credential

+This example shows how the artifacts defined in this specification could be used to represent the concept of a Person Identification Data (PID) [@EUDIW.ARF] using the data of a German citizen.

+Key Binding is applied
+using the Holder's public key passed in a `cnf` claim in the SD-JWT.

+The Issuer is using the following input claim set:

+<{{examples/03-pid/user_claims.json}}

+The following is the issued SD-JWT:

+<{{examples/03-pid/sd_jwt_issuance.txt}}

+The following payload is used for the SD-JWT:

+<{{examples/03-pid/sd_jwt_payload.json}}

+The following Disclosures are created by the Issuer:

+{{examples/03-pid/disclosures.md}}

+The following is how a presentation of the SD-JWT with a Key Binding JWT that discloses only nationality and the fact that the person is over 18 years old could look like:

+<{{examples/03-pid/sd_jwt_presentation.txt}}

+The following is the payload of a corresponding Key Binding JWT:

+<{{examples/03-pid/kb_jwt_payload.json}}

+After the validation, the Verifier will have the following data for further processing:

+<{{examples/03-pid/verified_contents.json}}

 # Acknowledgements {#Acknowledgements}